This thread was archived. Please ask a new question if you need help.

 The primary point of treads in this forum is to solve problems for end users not to discuss development decisions.
 Normally and in accordance with forum guidelines we try to keep each thread to a problem seen by one specific user.
 It stays simpler, is easier to follow and is more likely to get a solution that way.

-- For general advice See also Firefox uses too much memory (RAM) - How to fix
+- For general advice See also Firefox uses too much memory or CPU resources - How to fix

 Obviously there are many factors that affect memory use.
 Some of you may be running into the same issue, some of you will see the symptoms due to a completely different cause.